goldshtn/wams-android/README.md

 * Simple query operators (gt, lt, equals)
 * Simple paging operators (top, skip)
 * Push support with GCM and some scripts on the server
+* Displaying toasts and notifications when processing a push

 To use the SDK, download the source and add the provided project as a library project to your Eclipse workspace.
 Next, add a library reference from your app to this project.
 Note that the project requires an minimum API level of 2.2.